sercaan1/sercaan1/README.md

 #### About Me
 - I am civil engineer but start to deal with programming.
 - Currently I'm in a academy program which is Bilge Adam Boost.
-- Hope that in the future this page will be included some of programming language that I know.